Can you get piercings while pregnant?

 Risks of new piercings during pregnancy:

+• Infections at piercing site.
+The opening or cut can increase the chances of infection symptoms, like redness, bleeding, itching, or swelling.
 Moreover, the infection may spread and travel to the bloodstream, putting your baby’s health at risk, because the immune system is too weak to fight the disease.

-Hence, you might discover that you are allergic to some metals used in jewelry, like nickel.
+• Allergy.
+You might discover that you are allergic to some metals used in jewelry, like nickel.
 If this is the case, it might lead to allergic reactions, for example, contact dermatitis.

+• Blood-borne diseases.
 Although rare, it is possible to be exposed to an infected substance when getting pierced and catch blood-borne diseases.
 So, it’s best to stay cautious and postpone your piercing until after pregnancy.

 Infographic on risks of piercings during pregnancy: infections, allergic reactions, blood-borne diseases, tearing during labor.